Supreme Council, Scottish Rite, Northern Jurisdiction, USA: 33rd degree

-In the Northern Jurisdiction, there is a 46-month requirement for eligibility to receive the 33rd degree, and while there is both a Meritorious Service Award and a Distinguished Service Award, they are not required as intermediate steps towards the 33°.
+In the Northern Masonic Jurisdiction, there is a 46-month requirement for eligibility to receive the 33rd degree, and while there is both a Meritorious Service Award and a Distinguished Service Award, they are not required as intermediate steps towards the 33°.
 A recipient of the 33rd Degree is an honorary member of the Supreme Council and is therefore called an "Inspector General Honorary."
 However, those who are appointed Deputies of the Supreme Council that are later elected to membership on the Supreme Council are then designated "Sovereign Grand Inspectors General."